bburns/Lantern/data/json/README.md

-This is the JSON data as converted from the lisp data.
+This is the JSON data as compiled from dung.mud.

-The _small variant was manually created just for experimenting.